"ONE\'S MOMENT OF COMPLETE FREEDOM"

 NATURE OR NURTURE?

-I have sometimes heard it said, "The Alexander Technique won't change who you are.
-If you're a burglar, you'll only become a better burglar."
+I have sometimes heard it said, "The Alexander Technique won\'t change who you are.
+If you\'re a burglar, it will only help you to become a better burglar."
 These words were often attributed to Alexander himself, but I have never been able to accept that he actually said such a thing, or even implied it.
-In fact, much to the contrary, in Man's Supreme Inheritance
+In fact, much to the contrary, in his first book Man\'s Supreme Inheritance

 he devotes several pages to discussing the "thief" and what might be possible in terms of the thief being able to change his ways if "the psychophysical conditions which influence him in the direction of crime" are dealt with more fully than most programs of reform have the skills to employ with regard to a fuller "psycho-physical re-education."
 So I tend to think that those who believe that the Technique does not have the capacity to "change who you are"—essentially your habits in living—are those who have no interest in applying it to becoming better people.
 These thoughts also remind me that Walter Carrington once quoted to me, "A man convinced against his will is of the same conviction still!" and I suppose that attitude could be seen behind much of the tendency for people to cling to their habits of thinking and behaving—what they would consider to be their "personality."
 For it seems that unless some people can be presented with a desirable—and necessary—alternative to "who they are," they probably see no need to consider other possibilities of thinking and behaving that would make the world a better place.
 Of course, there is nothing in the teaching of the Technique itself that would guarantee that a person would always use inhibiting and directing in order to choose to pursue a "good" end for both